Azure/retail-ai-enhanced-search/docs/02_Solution_Quickstart.md

 ### PoC Environment

+For this POC deployment you will need a Virtual Network with 4 different subnets to cater to each of the following services:

+1) KeyVault
+2) Storage Account
+3) Azure OpenAI
+4) Azure AI Search, Azure Cosmos DB and Azure Container Apps

+The Virtual Network does not require to be in the same region where you are deploying the reference implementation, as the Private Endpoints can be in a different region compared to the Azure services that are created.
+However for ease of deployment we recommend you have a virtual network created in the same region.

+Provide a prefix for the naming convention that will be used for the resources.

+Note: the naming convention will primarily consist of 'prefix'-'region'-'resourcetype' where possible.

 To deploy the E-Retail Quickstart kit in a PoC environment, follow these steps:

 #### (1) Follow [this link](https://github.com/Gary3207Lee/ai-hub?tab=readme-ov-file#enterprise-azure-openai-hub-reference-implementation) for resource deployment and click deploy link as below